Priyansha29/Hello-World-and-Calculator-program/README.md

 Apparatus: VS Code or Programiz online compiler

-Theory: -->Program1: This program demonstrates the basic structure of a C++ program and the use of the cout statement to display output on the screen.In this program, the #include preprocessor directive is used to include the standard input-output stream library which allows us to use cout and cin.
-The main() function is the entry point of every C++ program.
-Inside main(), the cout statement is used to print "Hello World" on the screen.
-The statement return 0; indicates that the program has ended successfully.
-This program helps beginners understand how to write, compile, and run a simple C++ program and how to display a message using cout.
+Theory:
+This experiment introduces the fundamental concepts of C++ programming through two simple programs:
+"Hello World" and a basic calculator.
+It covers the basic structure and syntax of a C++ program, including:
+#include <iostream> – to access standard input/output functions.
+main() function – the starting point of every C++ program.
+Use of cout to print messages on the screen.
+Use of cin to accept input from the user.

+Demonstrates how to declare variables using appropriate data types: float is used for decimal precision in arithmetic operations.
+The calculator program performs the four basic arithmetic operations:
+Addition (+)
+Subtraction (-)
+Multiplication (*)
+Division (/)

+Helps understand the use of:
+Arithmetic operators
+User input/output
+Variable storage and data flow

+Provides hands-on experience with:
+Writing, compiling, and executing a C++ program Displaying results clearly using formatted output These programs lay a strong foundation for further topics like:
+Conditional statements, loops, and functions Problem-solving using logic in C++

+-->Program1:
+1)This program introduces the basic structure of a C++ program.

+2)The line #include <iostream> includes the input-output stream library, allowing the use of cout and cin.

+3)The function main() is the starting point of execution in every C++ program.

+4)The statement cout << "Hello World"; is used to display output on the screen.

+5)cout sends the given message to the console (standard output).

+6)return 0; signals that the program has ended successfully.

+-->Program2:

--->Program2:This program accepts two floating-point numbers as input from the user and performs four basic arithmetic operations: addition, subtraction, multiplication, and division.
-First, two float variables num1 and num2 are declared to store user inputs.
-The cin statement is used to take input from the user.
-Then, the following operations are performed:
+1)This program accepts two floating-point numbers from the user as input.

+2)Two variables, num1 and num2, of type float are declared to store the inputs.

+3)The cin statement is used to take input from the user via the keyboard.

-Addition: The two numbers are added and the result is stored in sum.
-Subtraction: The second number is subtracted from the first and stored in sub.
-Multiplication: Both numbers are multiplied and the result is stored in multi.
-Division: The first number is divided by the second number and the result is stored in div.
+4)The program performs four basic arithmetic operations:

+a)Addition: num1 + num2 → stored in sum
+b)Subtraction: num1 - num2 → stored in sub
+c)Multiplication: num1 * num2 → stored in multi
+d)Division: num1 / num2 → stored in div

+5)Each result is displayed using the cout statement for output on the screen.

-The results of each operation are displayed using cout.
-The use of the float data type ensures that decimal values are preserved in all calculations.
-This program helps to understand how to perform arithmetic operations in C++ and how to handle user input and output.
-It also demonstrates the importance of using appropriate data types to avoid loss of precision in calculations.
+6)Using the float data type ensures decimal values are preserved in all calculations.

+7)This program helps understand:
+->How to declare and use variables
+->How to take input/output using cin and cout
+->How to perform arithmetic operations in C++
+->The importance of choosing correct data types to maintain precision

 Conclusion: Hence, we were able to print hello world and build a basic calculator in C++.